Universal Orlando Discounts and Deals

 The Express Pass gives you access to the Express entrance for each attraction that participates, though only one time per attraction.
 There is no need to pick up a separate pass or make a reservation for each attraction.
 You just show up, show the pass, and they send you through the Express line.
 Depending on the attraction, there still may be a wait, but it’s always substantially less than the regular line (except at off-peak times when neither line is very long).
 It does not include admission; you will still need a valid ticket to get into the park..
 The Express Pass costs an addtional $37.26-$117.14 (tax included) per person, depending on the time of year, when purchased in advance.
 It can also be purchased at the park.
 Thus if you’re not sure if you’re going to need it, you can go to the park, check out the wait times, and see if you feel like it’s worth buying.
 However, they sell out of Express Passes during peak periods, so if you’re going when it’s busy, it’s probably worth getting the pass in advance.

 The Unlimited Express Pass is like the Express Pass, but lets you use the Express entrance for each attraction that participates as many times as you want.
-It used to be that the Unlimited Express Pass was only available as one of the Universal Deluxe Resort special benefits, but Universal now makes it available bundled with park-to-park admission.
+It used to be that the Unlimited Express Pass was only available as one of the Universal Deluxe Resort special benefits, but Universal now makes it available bundled with park-to-park admission, or as a separate daily pass for people who already have tickets or an annual pass.
 A one-day park-to-park admission ticket plus an Unlimited Express Pass costs $202.35-$287.54 (tax included) for adults and $197.01-$282.21 (tax included) for children (ages 3-9) when you buy it in advance.
 The price varies depending on season, with peak and holiday season prices the highest (naturally).
 The prices go down per day if you get 2-, 3- or 4-day Unlimited Express passes.
 For example, a 4-day park-to-park plus Unlimited Express Passes for all four days is $362.09-$447.29 (tax included) for an adult, which is $90.52-$111.82 per day.

 If you subtract out the value of the park-to-park admission, the Unlimited Express Pass itself effectively costs you an additional $57.51-$142.70 for a single day, depending on season, when purchased with the ticket bundle.
-Unlimited Express is only sold bundled with park tickets or as a perk of staying in a Deluxe resort.
-You cannot buy it separately the way you can with the regular Express Pass.
-In addition, at this point you can only buy the Unlimited Express/admission bundle direct from Universal, which means you’re missing out on admission discounts you can get from other sources like Undercover Tourist.
+Unlimited Express is also sold individually, though it’s typically cheaper if you buy it bundled with tickets.
+Purchased on its own, the price tends to be $85.19-$159.74 (tax included), depending on season.

 Would you like some very specific help with picking the best dates for your Universal vacation and then avoiding lines once you arrive?
 When you buy a very inexpensive annual subscription to TouringPlans.com for Universal Orlando, you’ll receive: